repositories01/blab/README.md

 ## 💭 About

-Prof is an application that have goal to connect students and teachers, within it is provided a space for teachers to record their availability during the week, subjects they teach, phone(WhatsApp) and also the cost of their hour / class.
+Blab is an application that have goal to connect students and teachers, within it is provided a space for teachers to record their availability during the week, subjects they teach, phone(WhatsApp) and also the cost of their hour / class.
 For the student it is possible to find tutors to contact them via WhatsApp and also save in their favorites.

 ## 👨‍💻 Stack technology used